NCAS-CMS/cf-python/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^

-It is sometimes convenient to produce the commands that would create an already existing field construct, and modify them to create the desired field constuct.
+It is sometimes convenient to produce the commands that would create an already existing field construct, and then modify them to create the desired field constuct.
 The commands are produced by the `~Field.creation_commands` method of the existing field construct.

 .. code-block:: python